Debarati9816/Debarati9816/README.md

 -It is simple and easy to use command line interface for generating passwords quickly.

 -Check the project here https://github.com/Debarati9816/Password-Generator.git

+### Todo list using React/Next.js
+- Todo List Application is a modern web developed using React.
+It allows users to manage their tasks efficiently by providing an intuitive interface to add amd delete and organize tasks.
+This project laverages the power of React for responsive and interactive user experience.

+- User can create new tasks with title and descriptions and remove tasks those are no longer needed.

+- It organizez tasks into different lists and categories.

+- Check the project here

 ## Courses and Certifications